Noel Stanton

-Noel Stanton (25 December 1926 – 20 May 2009) was the founder of the Jesus Army.
+Noel Stanton (25 December 1926 – 20 May 2009) was the founder of the Jesus Army, also known as the Jesus Fellowship Church, a charismatic Christian movement known for its communal living.
+Under his leadership from 1957 until shortly before his death, the church grew from a small Baptist congregation in Bugbrooke, Northamptonshire, into a nationwide network of communities that attracted individuals from marginalised backgrounds, including the homeless and those recovering from addiction.

+Following his death in 2009, numerous allegations emerged implicating Stanton in fostering a culture of control and abuse; former members reported cases of sexual, spiritual, and psychological abuse, including minors being subjected to coercion and assault, leading to official investigations and a redress scheme to compensate over 40 identified victims.

+The Jesus Fellowship Community Trust closed in 2020 following scandals, and issued a closure statement including an unreserved apology for the abuse that occurred in the Jesus Fellowship Church and the residential New Creation Christian Community (NCCC).

 Life

-Stanton was born in Bedfordshire in the East of England, and educated at Bedford Modern School.
+Stanton was born in Bedfordshire and educated at Bedford Modern School.
 His parents were farmers.
-When he was 18, he was conscripted into British military service with the Royal Navy.
-The navy sent him to Sydney, Australia, where he was approached by evangelist Frank Jenner, who asked him, "If you should die tonight, where would you go?
+When he was 18, he was conscripted into the Royal Navy.
+The Navy sent him to Sydney, Australia, where he was approached by evangelist Frank Jenner, who asked him, "If you should die tonight, where would you go?
 Would it be heaven or hell?"
-Stanton felt convicted for several months afterwards and consequently converted to Christianity the next year.
+Stanton felt conflicted for several months afterwards and consequently converted to Christianity the next year.